 Entrepreneur.
 Procurement Influencer.
 President and Founder of Procurious.

-Throughout her career, Tania has been wholly committed to raising the profile of the procurement and supply chain professions and connecting its leaders.
+Throughout her career, Tania has raised the profile of the procurement and supply chain professions.
 A true entrepreneur, Tania is the Founding Chairman of Procurious, The Faculty, and The Source.

 Speakers: Tania Seary, President & Founder of Procurious